Sound8th-A

 • Energy

-A vacuum is devoid of matter.
-It contains no particles (atoms or molecules) to vibrate, which is why sound cannot travel through it.
+A vacuum is a region devoid of matter (air or other particles), which means sound cannot propagate through it.

 • Tabla